Annazubakha/Annazubakha/README.md

 - :zap: In my free time i like to read classic literature and discover IT's world.

 - :mailbox: How to reach me: korepovaanna@gmail.com

+- :computer: Visit my web-site: https://annazubakha.github.io/website-Anna-Zubakha/
 ----

 ### :hammer_and_wrench: Languages and Tools :